 Nitric oxide is an important signaling molecule in healthy circulation and has a central role in female sexual response to arousal.
 NO acts as a neurotransmitter in the brain affecting the release of oxytocin which is central in the modulation of sexual behavior.
 Oxytocin is called the ‘Love Hormone’ or the ‘Cuddle Chemical’.
 Oxytocin increases nitric oxide production and levels are greatly increased after an orgasm.

-Watch: T&C Expert Pharmacist John Herr, RPh., explains the use of Nitric Oxide to treat sexual dysfunction.
+Watch: T&C Expert Pharmacist John Herr, RPh., explains the use of Nitric Oxide for sexual dysfunction.
 Learn about how the NO testing strips work.

-There are many factors which affect your nitric oxide levels including age, stress, alcohol, diabetes and smoking.
-For both men and women, the enzyme dependent pathway for producing nitric oxide is reduced to 50% of its capacity by the time we are 40.
-It is therefore important to maintain NO levels through an alternative pathway which relies on nitrate intake from diet or supplementation to maintain adequate circulation.
+There are many factors that affect your nitric oxide levels including age, stress, alcohol, diabetes, and smoking.
+For both men and women, the enzyme-dependent pathway for producing nitric oxide is reduced to 50% of its capacity by the time we are 40.
+It is therefore important to maintain NO levels through an alternative pathway that relies on nitrate intake from diet or supplementation to maintain adequate circulation.

 Nitric Oxide Testing